On the differential structure of metric measure spaces and applications: Introduction

 As said, this paper addresses the problem of the Laplacian comparison for the distance function.
 Given that we expect such Laplacian to be a measure, part of the work that will be carried out here is to give a meaning, in the setting of metric measure spaces, to expressions like $\Delta g=\mu$, where $g$ is a function and $\mu$ a measure.
-This is a non trivial task because the standard analytic tools available in this setting are only sufficient to speak about `the norm of the distributional gradient' of a Sobolev function (sometimes called minimal generalized upper gradient \cite{Cheeger00}, or minimal weak upper gradient \cite{Shanmugalingam00}), which is not enough to give a meaning to an integration by parts formula.
+This is a non-trivial task because the standard analytic tools available in this setting are only sufficient to speak about `the norm of the distributional gradient' of a Sobolev function (sometimes called minimal generalized upper gradient \cite{Cheeger00}, or minimal weak upper gradient \cite{KoskelaMacManus98}, \cite{Shanmugalingam00}), which is not enough to give a meaning to an integration by parts formula.
 We refer to \cite{Heinonen07} for an overview on the subject and detailed bibliography (see also \cite{Ambrosio-Gigli-Savare-compact} for recent progresses).
 In terms of defining the differential of a function, in the seminal paper \cite{Cheeger00}, Cheeger, assuming a doubling condition on the measure and the validity of a local weak Poincar\'e inequality, proved the existence of an abstract notion of differential for which the Leibniz rule holds (for a comparison of his approach with ours, see Remark \ref{re:cheeger}).
-Yet, this is not sufficient to deal with the Laplacian, as also a suitable notion of `gradient' in needed.
-We underline that on one side, the constructions we will make on this paper are based only on the assumptions that the metric space $(X,\sfd)$ is complete and separable and the reference measure $\mm$ is Borel, non negative and locally finite, on the other, we will make use of some of Cheeger's results when proving the Laplacian comparison estimate on $CD(K,N)$ spaces.
+A different approach has been proposed by Weaver \cite{Weaver01} using the notion of $L^\infty$-module.
+Yet, these approaches are not sufficient to define integration by parts because the duality relations between differentials and gradients has been not investigated.
+This is the focus of the current work.